 De-allocates the resources.

-Following are some of the important activities that Operating System does.
+Following are some of the important activities that an Operating System performs −

-Security -- By means of password and similar other techniques, preventing unauthorized access to programs and data.
+Security − By means of password and similar other techniques, it prevents unauthorized access to programs and data.

 Control over system performance − Recording delays between request for a service and response from the system.